-[BREAK IN VIDEO]
+[BREAK IN RECORDING]

 03-00:42:18

 Eardley-Pryor:

 Carolyn, next, I want to ask about some of the research themes that you developed over your career, particularly at Berkeley, and even before.
 And the first theme I want to ask you about is the theme of science and control, or science and domination.
-Initially, your early work on this theme was on how early modern scientists in the European realm, and philosophers in that realm, reenvisioned the cosmos from something that was alive, and animate, and deserved respect, and had very much a feminist bent to it, a female sort of identification-into a transition in which the world, the cosmos, nature itself became a mechanical sort of structure, and one that invited manipulation by people.
+Initially, your early work on this theme was on how early modern scientists in the European realm, and philosophers in that realm, re-envisioned the cosmos from something that was alive, and animate, and deserved respect.
+One that had very much a feminist bent to it, a female sort of identification-into a transition in which the world, the cosmos, and nature itself became a mechanical non-gendered sort of structure, and one that invited manipulation by people.
 So on this theme of science and domination, why is that an important theme for us to understand, along with the course of history and people's relationship with the natural world?
 03-00:43:14 Merchant:

-So people's relationship in ancient times, and in the Middle Ages, and up to the Renaissance, had been that humans were an integral part of nature.
+People's relationship with nature in ancient times, and in the Middle Ages, and up to the Renaissance, had been that humans were an integral part of nature.
 They were not above it, and could not control and dominate it, but they were part of it.
 And they had to give back things that they took.
 They had to have respect for nature, and they had to give something or some kind of object back to nature.
-Often those objects, those things they would be giving back-such as planting and nurturing plants or helping animals breed or reproduce-helped nature itself to maintain and reproduce itself.
-And nature was viewed as a female, as a nurturing mother, and humans were a part of that system, and they had to nurture the mother, and also had to replenish her womb.
+Often those things they would be giving back-such as planting and nurturing plants or helping animals breed or reproduce-helped nature itself to maintain and reproduce itself.
+And nature was viewed as a female, as a nurturing mother, and humans were a part of that system, and they had to nurture the mother and replenish her womb.

 03-00:44:31

-And so that's partly why it's so important to think then that in early modern science, in the early mechanistic worldview, as the world changes from being a living organism and a nurturing mother, to one of being a machine, what's really critical about that is that the machine is dead.
+And so that's why it's so important to think that in early modern science, in the early mechanistic worldview, as the world changes from being a living organism and a nurturing mother, to one of being a machine-that what's really critical is that the machine is dead.
 The machine is made up of inert parts of matter, and they're matter in motion.
 There are no repercussions in terms of wounding the Earth, or wounding a mother, or wounding a living being.
-But the Earth and all its objects are made up of atoms, and they were not the atoms that later became neutrons and protons and electrons, but these were like billiard balls.
-And they were billiard balls that could be pushed around like balls on a billiard table where you would hit one and it would transfer its momentum and its energy to another and that would transfer them to another, and so on.
-So it was like a billiard ball universe, but these balls were not living, and therefore, people could manipulate them and could do things, and build new structures and technologies that were nonliving.
-And because the Earth and the things they were manipulating were nonliving, then there were no consequences where the Earth would not come back.
-And the mother could extract from her children, as well as her children extracting from her.
+But the Earth and all its objects are made up of atoms.
+They were not the atoms that later became neutrons and protons and electrons, but they were like billiard balls.
+They could be pushed around like balls on a billiard table where you would hit one and it would transfer its momentum and its energy to another and to another, and so on.
+So it was like a billiard ball universe, but these balls were not living, and therefore, people could manipulate them and could build new structures and technologies that were nonliving.
+And because the Earth and the things they were manipulating were nonliving, there were no consequences where the Earth would not come back.

 03-00:46:46

 Eardley-Pryor: I think of the Shel Silverstein's book, The Giving Tree-

 03-00:46:50

 Merchant: Yes.